-Some also come with special stand clips that allow for a universal mounting option and can be used across a wide variety of microphone stands.
+Some also come with special stand clips that allow for a universal mounting option and can be used across various microphone stands.
 Integrated stand adapters are also great, and you’ll be less likely to misplace them.

 Price & Warranty

-Finally, it’s important to set yourself a budget before you start shopping for a ribbon microphone.
-Their fantastic sound-recording capabilities give them a fairly steep price tag, with some ranging up into the high hundreds of dollars.
+Finally, it’s essential to set yourself a budget before you start shopping for a ribbon microphone.
+Their remarkable sound-recording capabilities give them a fairly steep price tag, with some ranging up to hundreds of dollars.

 It’s also a good idea to check what sort of warranty your potential new microphone comes with.
 The longer the warranty lasts, the longer you’ll be covered for repair or replacement if something goes wrong.

-Some warranties will even let you extend from 12-months up to 10 years of extra coverage after registering your product, so it’s definitely worth checking out.
+Some warranties will even let you extend from 12 months to 10 years of extra coverage after registering your product, so it’s worth checking out.

 When shopping for a ribbon microphone, there will be many things you will want to consider.
 Your budget, recording purpose, sound quality, and additional features are all things you should consider before making a decision.